 for Pharmacists, Nurses & Physicians

 MAD-ID offers two Antimicrobial Stewardship Training Programs designed to impart the skills and provide an overview of Antimicrobial Stewardship practice needed to develop or advance an Antimicrobial Stewardship Program.
 To-date, over 1,000 pharmacists, physicians and other health care professionals have completed one or both programs and over 1,600 more are actively enrolled.
-The didactic portion of our Basic and Advanced Programs are complete online and at our Annual Meeting, respectively.
+The didactic portion of our Basic and Advanced Programs are completed online and at our Annual Meeting, respectively.
 Continuing Pharmacy and Medical Education credit is awarded upon successful completion.